We've done your homework for you: here are some of the best, most useful websites out there for writers.

 members.

-Their website and searchable member database is relatively new.
-Non-members can
+Their website and searchable agent member database has recently been updated.

 plate and made an effort to keep their database regularly maintained and accurate.
 And